pradoprojects/DataStructuresCourse/README.md

 The repo is organized as follows:

-* _ds_array_: Problems and solutions defined over array implementations of list, stacks and queues data structures.
+* _ds_array package_: Problems and solutions defined over array implementations of list, stacks and queues data structures.

-* _ds_dynamic_: Problems and solutions defined over dynamic implementations of list, stacks and queues data structures.
+* _ds_dynamic package_: Problems and solutions defined over dynamic implementations of list, stacks and queues data structures.

 <div>
 </section>